Category: traffic engineering

 If you want to run MPLS TE in your network, you thus need to run OSPF or IS-IS, even though you might not want to use them for IP packet forwarding.
 For example, you could enable one of them only on the links actually used for MPLS TE and set the distance to 255 to prevent their routes from getting into the IP routing table (and I've tested it in the lab before writing this post).

 Did you believe MPLS TE was a quality-of-service feature?
 Did someone persuade you it’s mandatory to run OSPF or IS-IS if you want to deploy MPLS TE?
-I’ve collected a few more myths like these two and explained the actual facts behind them in an article published by SearchTelecom.
+I’ve collected a few more myths like these two and explained the actual facts behind them in 10 MPLS traffic engineering myths and half truths published by ComputerWeekly..